rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.5.3 =
+* Fixed a bug to prevent it returning to the top of the page when clicked.

 = 1.5.2 =
 * Test in 4.3
 * Changed the header to reflect the new styles.